Role & Eligibility of Principal Investigators

 - Assurances must be given that necessary space or other resources or support will be provided for the length of the request

 - Provide a plan for administering the sponsored project should the PI leave Tufts without transfer of the award to a new institution.
-The sponsoring department may either plan to terminate the project or identify a specific individual with appropriate qualifications who would replace the PI for completion of Tufts obligations to the sponso.
+The sponsoring department may either plan to terminate the project or identify a specific individual with appropriate qualifications who would replace the PI for completion of Tufts obligations to the sponsor.

 Examples of the categories of individuals most likely to seek exceptional approval following the process described above